 Accessible patio doors and overall Accessible Design are very important not only for those who are handicapped but for everyone who appreciates ease of access.
 Whether it is a low door threshold, a cabinet with sliding shelves or even a light switch with a paddle verses a toggle switch, simple changes in design make access easier, safer and more comfortable for all.

 For example, door manufacturer Therma-Tru makes something called a public access sill option for a hinged patio door.
 Instead of the standard 1-9/16-inch-high sill, the public access sill has a height of only half an inch.
 Moreover, the sill is sloped, making it easier to roll over with a wheelchair or baby carriage.
-You can check out a profile of the sill in Therma-Tru's product guide; see pages 14 and 15 for more details on this feature for accessible patio doors.
+You can check out a profile of the sill in Therma-Tru's product guide; see page 11 for more details on this feature for accessible patio doors.